Frequently Asked Questions

 Mulch piled up into a cone around the trunk kills trees by encouraging decaying fungi, killing the tissue of the inner bark, and harboring animals that gnaw on the bark.
 Please view the attached document for information on the proper way to mulch.

 You may not attach a flyer to any borough tree.
-Please refer to the attached Ordinance for further details.

 Please contact the Shade Tree Committee, so we can evaluate the location and advise you on the suitable species, the proper planting technique and care.
 Planting without the permission from the Shade Tree Committee is not allowed.